 - Do NOT try and drive through water.
 As little as 2 feet can cause most cars to float, and as little as a few inches of moving water can wash most cars away with the current.

 - Do NOT try to cross moving water on foot.
-As little as a few inches can knock you off your feet.
+As little as a few inches can knock an adult off their feet.

-- Watch TV or listen to the radio to find out what actions to take next.
+- Monitor TV, radio and social media to find out what actions to take next.

 Preparing for a flood